 Chris Marchese

-Prior to joining NetChoice in 2019, Marchese worked at the U.S. Chamber of Commerce’s Litigation Center, served as a law clerk for the Senate Judiciary Committee and for the Senate Permanent Subcommittee on Investigations, and worked as a communications assistant at the Foundation for Individual Rights in Education (FIRE).
+Before joining NetChoice in 2019, Marchese worked at the U.S. Chamber Litigation Center, served as a law clerk for the Senate Judiciary Committee and for the Senate Permanent Subcommittee on Investigations, and worked as a communications assistant at the Foundation for Individual Rights in Education (FIRE).

-Marchese earned his J.D. from Antonin Scalia Law School at George Mason University, and earned a B.A. in History and Political Science at Boston College, graduating cum laude from both institutions.
+Marchese earned his J.D. from Antonin Scalia Law School at George Mason University, and a B.A. in History and Political Science at Boston College.
 He is a member of the D.C.
-Bar and an adjunct professor at George Mason University’s Antonin Scalia Law School.
+Bar and is an adjunct professor at George Mason University’s Antonin Scalia Law School.

 “The Internet lets any voice or any business reach the entire country–and beyond.
 That deserves protecting.”